dillya/melo/README.md

 For HTTP server / client side, Melo is based on libsoup which brings most of HTTP features out of the box.

+For messaging between modules, main program and the user interface, the Google protocol buffers have been chosen for their scalability and the versioning of protocol removal.
+The C compiler version from protobuf-c project has been chosen.

 You may need to install some development libraries and build tools before starting with Melo build.